lspahija/AIUI/README.md

 The AI model defaults to `gpt-3.5-turbo` but you can adjust this by setting the `AI_COMPLETION_MODEL` environment variable (e.g. to `gpt-4` if your `OPENAI_API_KEY` has access to it)

+If you find this project useful, please give it a star.

 A demo is currently deployed at https://ultimate-ai-assistant.up.railway.app/